bearswang/bearswang/README.md

 I have worked on projects related to robot perception, navigation, communication, and simulation.

-I have journal publications on IEEE TMECH/TITS/TVT/RAL (robotics) and IEEE TIT/TWC/JSTSP/JSAC (communication).
+I have journal publications on IEEE TMECH/RAL (robotics), TSP/JSTSP (signal), TIT/TWC/JSAC (communication), and TITS/TVT (transportation).

 I have conference publications on ICRA/IROS (robotics) and ICASSP/ICC (communication).